andraugust/andraugust.github.io/index.md

      <td width="50%" class="full">
      <p><em>2017-09</em></p>
          <p>
-           Threes is the \#1 dice game on planet Earth.
+           Threes is the #1 dice game ever to be played by humankind.
 These are its rules and the backward induction steps used to find its optimal policy.
          </p>
      </td>
      <td width="50%" class="full">